 Notes: This table reports the model prediction errors for the XGBoost.
 Here, too, the results are the same across all evaluation metrics.
-Unlike for the first two methods, however, the model performance of the XGBoost does not improve with a decreasing spatial training level, but is relatively constant across all levels.
-The best performance is achieved at the NUTS-1 level, indicating that the XGBoost can gain a higher degree of explanatory power by adding more data.
+Unlike the first two methods, however, the model performance of the XGBoost does not improve with a decreasing spatial training level but is relatively constant across all levels.
+The best performance is achieved at the NUTS-1 level, indicating that the XGBoost can gain more explanatory power by adding more data.